TheFox/parameters/README.md

 # Parameters

-Automatic replace variables in configuration files templates from environment variables.
+Automatic replace variables in configuration file templates from environment variables.

 The parameters program takes an input file template and a given regular expression for searching environment variables.
 The variables in the template file will be replaced by the values of found environment variables by the exact same name.